Facial Reanimation: Procedures to Restore Your Smile

 - Temporalis Transfer: Involves attaching a portion of the temporalis muscle to the oral commissure.
 During a temporalis transfer, the motor branches of the trigeminal nerve are activated to recreate the smile mechanism.

-Lower facial reanimation may help a facial paralysis patient restore the smile, but it is important to note that a facial paralysis patient must be evaluated before treatment.
+Lower facial reanimation can help a facial paralysis patient fix their smile, but it is important to note that a facial paralysis patient must be evaluated before treatment.

 Request your consultation with Dr. Azizzadeh today